-Schools and systems work to align policies to ensure an integrated community school strategy at the site and LEA level.
 A coherent and comprehensive plan/strategy for community schools "de-silos" all parallel LEA and school-level initiatives.
 Schools fully integrate the community school strategy with all existing school-wide strategic plan(s)/ improvement plan(s) such as the LCAP and SPSA.
 The community school implementation plan and school improvement plan become one cohesive plan.

-Goals Action Steps Outcome/Indicators Utilize all survey applicable data to engage in focus groups from a community schools lens to inform the development of the SPSA Timeline of implementation of focus groups to presenting to SSC for SPSA input. asset / needs mapping artifacts sign ins, minutes, agenda Create a community schools implementation plan which is posted online and reviewed throughout the year.
+Goals Action Steps Utilize all survey applicable data to eng focus groups from a community school inform the development of the SPSA Create a community schools implementation plan which is posted or and reviewed throughout the year.
 Timeline for creation / review and sharing data.
-Schedule for data gathering, focus groups, plan review.

-Priority 5: Staffing and Sustainability
+Strategy 5: Staffing and Sustainability